 Understand your triggers

 There might be some parts of the wedding planning that is more sensitive to you than others.
-For example, you might really have a wedding dress that you have been dreaming of for a long time.
+For example, you might really have a wedding dress that you have dreamed of for a long time.

 However, your in-laws might have a different vision than you do.
 If this is extremely important to you, note that as one of your triggers.

 Reactions usually do not consider the outcome.
-But responding, especially in a loving and understanding way, will help you take the outcome.
+But responding, especially in a loving and understanding way, will help you consider the outcome (although you cannot still control it!)

 If you choose to “respond,” you can ask yourself questions like, “will my response promote a healthier conversation or will my response just fuel the fire?”